Maroibo/AES_features/README.md

 - **Score columns**: `relevance`, `organization`, `vocabulary`, `style`, `development`, `mechanics`, `grammar`, `holistic` (if provided)
 - **Feature columns**: All ~800+ extracted features

-## Experimental Results

-The feature set has been evaluated on a dataset of 620 Arabic essays with the following results:

-- **Effective across different models**: Linear Regression, Neural Networks, and other baseline models
-- **Competitive with LLMs**: Performance comparable to recent Large Language Model approaches
-- **State-of-the-art performance**: Establishes new benchmarks for Arabic AES
-- **Strong baselines**: Provides reusable foundation for future Arabic AES research

-For detailed experimental results and analysis, please refer to the paper.

 ## Notes

 - **Paragraph Splitting**: Essays are automatically split into intro/body/conclusion based on newline characters: